kegashin/taskies/README.md

 git push origin v0.1.0
 ```

-The release workflow uploads:
+The release workflow creates a GitHub Release and uploads:

 - `Taskies.dmg`
 - `Taskies.dmg.sha256`

+## Release Checklist

+- Confirm `MARKETING_VERSION` matches the release tag.
+- Run a local Debug build.
+- Test creating, editing, completing, archiving, and restoring tasks.
+- Test note colors, collapse, translucency, float-on-top, import, and export.
+- Push a version tag like `v0.1.0`.
-Open the DMG and drag `Taskies.app` into Applications.
+- Download the DMG from GitHub Releases and test it from Applications.

-These early DMGs are not Developer ID signed or notarized yet. macOS may warn
-when launching downloaded builds.
-Before a public non-App-Store release, Taskies
+Before a stable public release outside the Mac App Store, Taskies should use
-should be signed with Developer ID and notarized.
+Developer ID signing and Apple notarization.

 ## Project Structure